Made of glass and aluminum: a new coating to increase engine efficiency and reduce fuel consumption has been developed at South Ural State University

 The combined material withstands extreme temperatures

-Researchers at South Ural State University have created an innovative thermal barrier coating based on silicate glass and aluminum alloy, capable of significantly increasing the efficiency of internal combustion engines.
-According to Dmitry Zherebtsov, Senior Researcher at the Polytechnic Institute of SUSU, Doctor of Chemical Sciences, the new coating, 1.34 mm thick, is characterized by low porosity (only 1–2%), a smooth surface, and high heat resistance.
+Researchers at South Ural State University have created an innovative thermal barrier coating based on silicate glass and an aluminum alloy, capable of significantly increasing the efficiency of internal combustion engines.
+As Dmitry Zherebtsov, Senior Research Fellow at the Polytechnic Institute of South Ural State University and Doctor of Chemical Sciences, reported, the new coating with a thickness of 1.34 mm features low porosity (only 1–2%), a smooth surface, and high heat resistance.

-The material was obtained by detonation spraying: powder particles were accelerated to a speed of 500–1000 m/s due to a controlled explosive pulse.
-Aluminum alloy AK4 (aluminum content — 91–94%) and ordinary silicate glass were used as initial components.
+The material was obtained using the detonation spraying method: powder particles were accelerated to a speed of 500–1000 m/s by means of a controlled explosive pulse.
+The starting components used were AK4 aluminum alloy (aluminum content of 91–94%) and ordinary silicate glass.

-According to Zherebtsov, none of the components individually provided the required characteristics: glass is prone to cracking, and pure aluminum forms uneven "frozen icicles" during spraying.
-However, in combination, they exhibit a synergistic effect: glass expands the radiation spectrum in the gas jet, which contributes to a more complete melting of aluminum particles, and aluminum, in turn, binds glass fragments, providing mechanical strength to the coating.
+According to Zherebtsov, neither component alone provided the required characteristics: glass is prone to cracking, while pure aluminum forms uneven "frozen icicles" during spraying.
+However, in combination they produce a synergistic effect: the glass broadens the radiation spectrum in the gas jet, which promotes more complete melting of the aluminum particles, while the aluminum, in turn, binds the glass fragments, ensuring the mechanical strength of the coating.

-The developed coating functions as an effective heat insulator, reducing heat transfer from hot combustion products to metal engine parts, in particular, to pistons.
-This allows raising the operating temperature in the combustion chamber, which directly increases the thermodynamic efficiency of the engine and reduces fuel consumption.
+The developed coating functions as an effective thermal insulator, reducing heat transfer from hot combustion products to the metal engine parts, in particular to the pistons.
+This makes it possible to raise the operating temperature in the combustion chamber, which directly increases the thermodynamic efficiency of the engine and reduces fuel consumption.

 Read more materials: